- Part 2 - The Results Screen

 Since this guide is meant to be an introduction to PatSnap, we'll try to keep it as simple as possible.
 If you want to learn more about some of the options available in this screen, you can find links to relevant reading material at the end of this page.
 Now, let's go over each one of these features.

-You are able to select how to display your results, there are four different views available.
+You are able to select how to display your results, there are five different views available.
 Each of the views will display different parts of a patent, and each one has different fields to choose from (more on that later).

 You can find them at the top of your list of results.